-Diane Arbus was an American photographer whose work focused on people with physical abnormalities.
-At the time she was taking her photographs, many of these people found work in circuses as “freaks,” as the circus was often the only place that would hire them.
-Diane’s work brought the real lives of these marginalized people to light, and let the world know that they were also human, as much as anyone else.
-Her photographs were so loving and respectful, they made people others would normally consider to be hideous look beautiful.
+Diane Arbus was an American photographer focused on people with physical abnormalities.
+When she was taking her photographs, many of these people found work in circuses as “freaks,” as the circus was often the only place to hire them.
+Diane’s work brought the real lives of these marginalized people to light and let the world know that they were also human, as much as anyone else.
+Her photographs were so loving and respectful; they made people others would generally consider hideous look beautiful.
 Here is Diane’s story.

-Allan and Diane started a photography studio together, and worked hard in it on commercial projects, doing work for clients all day nearly every day.
-While doing this, Diane also managed to give birth to two daughters, Doon and Amy.
-Doon later became a writer, and Amy, born nine years after Doon, followed in her parents’ footsteps and became a photographer.
+Allan and Diane started a photography studio together and worked hard in it on commercial projects, working for clients nearly every day.
+While doing this, Diane also gave birth to two daughters, Doon and Amy.
+Doon later became a writer, and Amy, born nine years after Doon, followed in her parent's footsteps and became a photographer.

 Diane and Allan took photographs for advertisements for her parents’ store at the beginning, and then Allan was a photographer for the Army during WWII.
-After the war, they opened their own commercial photography studio in 1946, called “Diane and Allan Arbus.”
+After the war, they opened their own commercial photography studio in 1946 called “Diane and Allan Arbus.”
 They did quite a bit of fashion photography, working for well-known magazines like Vogue, Seventeen, Harper’s Bazaar, and Glamour.
-Despite the hundreds of fashion photos they took for clients, both Allan and Diane hated the fashion world.
-During a 1956 photo shoot for Vogue, Diane declared she could and would not do it anymore, and walked out of the shoot.
+Despite the hundreds of photos they took for clients, Allan and Diane hated the fashion world.
+During a 1956 photoshoot for Vogue, Diane declared she could and would not do it anymore and walked out of the shoot.

-Instead, she took her camera and began following people around New York City, waiting until she found someone whose appearance spoke to her artistic side, and then photographed them in candid shots as these unknowing subjects moved around the city.
-Sometimes, she waited in doorways for the best photographic subjects to walk by, instead of following people.
+Instead, she took her camera and began following people around New York City, waiting until she found someone whose appearance spoke to her artistic side.
+She then photographed them in candid shots as these unknowing subjects moved around the city.
+Sometimes, she waited in doorways for the best photographic subjects to walk by instead of following people.
 She found ample material with both methods.

 She took a class with Lisette Model at the New School, which led to more desirable commercial projects for her, such as for the Sunday Times Magazine and Esquire.

 Diane tried to be a traditional homemaker while working with Allan as a photographer, coming home after long days at the studio to make dinner for the family.
-This non-stop working lifestyle, going full-time both at the studio and at home, eventually took its toll on the marriage, and the happy couple separated in 1959, when Amy was only four years old.
+This non-stop working lifestyle, going full-time both at the studio and at home, eventually took its toll on the marriage, and the happy couple separated in 1959 when Amy was only four years old.
 They officially divorced a decade later.
-However, Allan and Diane remained close, both because of their bond from being together since they were teenagers, and from their relationship to their daughters.
+However, Allan and Diane remained close because of their bond from being together since they were teenagers and their relationship with their daughters.
 Allan continued to develop Diane’s film for her, and he also came over to Diane’s residence every Sunday morning to have breakfast with her and their daughters.

 In 1963, Diane received a Guggenheim Fellowship for a project she was working on dealing with American manners and customs.
 The fellowship was renewed three years later.
-She also began teaching photography at a few different area schools, as well as one in Rhode Island.
+She also began teaching photography at a few different area schools and one in Rhode Island.

 Diane’s commercial assignments decreased as her fame as a photographer increased.
-She became known for developing close, personal relationships with her subjects, and photographing them in an intimate matter that involved much trust.
-Some subjects were photographed by her over a period of years, to present a full picture of their lives.
+She became known for developing close, personal relationships with her subjects and photographing them in an intimate matter that involved much trust.
+She photographed some subjects over a period of years to present a full picture of their lives.
 Diane also photographed quite a few celebrities.

-Her signature style was a pioneering one that used flash in daylight, which isolated the subjects from their backgrounds in a surreal kind of way.
+Her signature style was a pioneering one that used flash in daylight, which isolated the subjects from their backgrounds in a surreal way.